gbrault/jpjwidgets/README.md

 * Read the notebooks notes
 * read the python file comments if you want to dig the HTTP server operations

+## Notice

+* Don't forget to stop the HTTP server, best is to shutdown the IPython kernel, as the used port will generate an issue elsewhere.

 (1) This clarification was requested by [@krassowski](https://github.com/krassowski) [see](https://github.com/jupyterlab/jupyterlab/issues/5660#issuecomment-944889747)